FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 >
 > Building a scoring matrix based on evolutionary conserved residues does optimize the algorithm. \(e.g. BLOSUM62\)

+**Question: **What is the biological assumption behind an insertion when comparing sequences?

+> Through evolutionary changes in the DNA \(e.g. a point mutation\) a new bump \(= amino acid\(s\)\) was introduced.
+Implicitly it is also assumed similar structure -&gt; similar function.

+**Question: **Why do linear gap penalties not model the reality of related genes / proteins well?

+> With a linear gap penalty \(N gaps cost N\*x\) equally distributed gaps would be as expensive as clustered gaps.
+Biologically, gaps clustered to blocks, are however far more likely to occur, while the protein maintains similar structure / function.
+> It is more realistic to use an **Affine gap penalty** with higher costs for opening a new gap.

 ###### BLOSUM62

 ![](/assets/Screen Shot 2017-07-01 at 23.19.39.png)Today many more substitution matrices exist.